PurdueRCAC/hands-on-with-anvil/challenges/Python_Parallel_HDF5/README.md

 The goal of `galaxy.py` is to simulate an infalling galaxy made up of "particles" (stars) and a "nucleus" (the compact central region) colliding with a bigger host galaxy.
 This would require a lot of code for it to be the most accurate ("many body" problems in physics are complicated); however, we made some physical assumptions to simplify the problem so that it is less complicated but still results in a roughly accurate galactic event.
 Even with simplifying things down, this script does not run quickly when not using MPI, as the amount of stars you want to simulate over a given time period quickly slows things down.
-We will be simulating 1000 stars and it takes about 10 minutes for the script to complete on Frontier when only using 1 MPI task, while completing in about 1.5 minutes when using 8 MPI tasks.
+We will be simulating 1000 stars and it takes about 10 minutes for the script to complete on Anvil when only using 1 MPI task, while completing in about 1.5 minutes when using 8 MPI tasks.

 In this challenge, you will be using 8 MPI tasks to help speed up the computations by splitting up the particles across your MPI tasks (each MPI task will only simulate a subset of the total number of particles).
 The tasks will then write their subset of the data in parallel to an HDF5 file that will hold the entire final dataset.